 Mistura started as an acoustic duo by Malcolm Bonnici and Antonio Olivari.
 It debuted in 2012 at L-Għanja tal-Poplu where they won the World Association of Festivals & Artists (WAFA) award for Best New Talent.
 Since then, they have morphed into a fully-fledged electric band and performed at a variety of venues including Rock the South, Kotra, the Farsons Great Beer Festival, Evenings on Campus and Teatru Unplugged.

 Għanafest will see them performing for the first time as a rock band after their short unplugged set in 2014.
 Mistura write and perform original songs exclusively in Maltese, with music that has elements of blues, rock and folk.
 In 2014 they released their first album, called ‘U d-Dinja Tkompli Ddur', which is packed with biting social commentary.

-GĦANAFEST - Malta Mediterranean Folk Music Festival 2014 is supported by the Malta Council for Culture and the Arts and the Ministry for Justice, Culture and Local Government under the auspices of Fondazzjoni Ċelebrazzjonijiet Nazzjonali in collaboration with Valletta 2018 Foundation.
-Sponsors of the festival include MSV Life and the Phoenicia Hotel.
-The Festival will be held on 30 May-1 June at 7pm, Argotti Gardens, Floriana - within walking distance from Valletta.
+GĦANAFEST Malta World Music Festival 2016 is organised by Arts Council Malta and supported by the Ministry for Justice, Culture and Local Government, MSV Life and TVM.
+The Festival will be held on 10-12th June at 7pm, at Argotti Gardens, Floriana - within walking distance from Valletta.
 Tickets: €3 and €7 for a three-day block ticket available at the door.
 Parking available at the Floriana Boy Scouts headquarters, right next to the venue.